What are tax credits and how do they differ from tax deductions?

 The alternative minimum tax (AMT) disallows the standard deduction and some itemized deductions.
 For example, AMT taxpayers may not deduct state and local tax payments.
 The AMT reduces but does not eliminate other deductions.

 Internal Revenue Service.
 Statistics of Income.
-Table A. “All Returns: Selected Income and Tax Items in Current and Constant Dollars,” Tax Year 2016; and Basic Tables: Tax Computation.
+Basic Tables: Tax Computation.
 Table 3.3.
-“All Returns: Tax Liability, Tax Credits and Tax Payments, by Size of Adjusted Gross Income,” Tax Year 2016.
+“All Returns: Tax Liability, Tax Credits and Tax Payments, by Size of Adjusted Gross Income,” Tax Year 2017.

 Urban-Brookings Tax Policy Center.
 Statistics.
 “Credit Type and Amount.”